leonmk-aws/aws-cdk/README.md

 It offers a high-level object-oriented abstraction to define AWS resources imperatively using the power of modern programming languages.
-Using the CDK’s library of infrastructure constructs, you can easily encapsulate AWS best practices in your infrastructure definition and share it without worrying about boilerplate logic.
+Using the CDK’s library of infrastructure constructs, you can easily encapsulate AWS best practices in your infrastructure definition and share it without worrying about boilerplate logic

 The CDK is available in the following languages: